skuma251/skuma251/README.md

 I am a Software Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 - :telescope: I’m a Master's student and an experienced Software Engineer, contributing to frontend and backend for building web applications.

-- :zap: In my free time, I solve problems on LeetCode and read tech articles.

-- 🔭 I’m currently working on:
+  - I’m currently working on:
     * Developing a PaaS application on AWS which recognize the face from a video.
 - 🌱 I’m currently learning:
   * Clould Computing
   * Software Agility